riskframe/ai-rmm/framework/measure-2.9.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.9
-## Measure 2.9: The AI model is explained, validated, and documented, and AI system output is interpreted within its context – as identified in the map function – to inform responsible use and governance.
+> The AI model is explained, validated, and documented, and AI system output is interpreted within its context – as identified in the map function – to inform responsible use and governance. [@playbook]

 ### Measure 2.9.1.
 Explain the AI Model.